PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 The code now calculates the UBX checksum bytes for you, so it is much easier to make changes to the GNSS configuration.
 See sendUBX() in the code.

-You will need to increase the size of the serial buffer to avoid data overruns while data is being written to the SD card.
+For RAWX_Logger, RAWX_Logger_2 and RAWX_Logger_3, you will need to increase the size of the serial receive buffer to avoid data overruns while data is being written to the SD card.
 See this post by MartinL:
 - https://forum.arduino.cc/index.php?topic=365220.0

 For the Adafruit Feather M0 Adalogger (SAMD), under Windows, edit: